RoboX2020/celia-life/replit.md

 ## Overview

-MedVault Demo is a full-stack web application for managing medical documents.
-It allows patients to securely upload, organize, and view various types of medical files including lab reports, medical images, prescriptions, and doctor notes.
-The application features automatic document type classification, file organization, and a clean, healthcare-appropriate interface built with Material Design principles.
+MedVault Demo is a full-stack web application for managing medical documents with an AI-powered medical assistant.
+Patients can securely upload, organize, and view various types of medical files including lab reports, medical images, prescriptions, and doctor notes.
+The application features:
+- Automatic document type classification and OCR text extraction
+- AI medical assistant powered by Gemini AI for answering questions about medical history
+- Comprehensive PDF report generation with medical history summaries
+- Clean, healthcare-appropriate interface built with Material Design principles

 ## User Preferences